Expunging or Sealing Adult Criminal Records in Iowa

 • you wait at least 180 days from the date of your acquittal or the dismissal of your case to apply.

-If you were convicted of certain alcohol-related offenses—for example, public drunkenness—you may petition to have the related record expunged after two years have passed.
-Your criminal record must have been clean during the two year period, except for minor traffic violations.
+If you were convicted of public intoxication, underage drinking, or juvenile prostitution, you can petition to have the related record expunged after two years have passed.
+Your criminal record must have been clean during the two-year period, except for minor traffic violations.
 This rule does not apply to driving under the influence.
-(Iowa Code §§ 123.46, 123.47 (2018).)
+(Iowa Code §§ 123.46, 123.47, 725.1 (2022).)

-If your Iowa criminal record contains errors, you can request to have it corrected by contacting the Division of Criminal Investigation.
-To learn more, read the DCI's online FAQ.
+If your Iowa criminal record contains errors, you can request it be corrected by contacting the Division of Criminal Investigation.
+To learn more, read the DCI's online FAQ or search for "correct criminal record"

 Get Professional Help